panphora/legible-text-plugin/README.md

-# Create overlays on top of images while keeping your text legible
+# Create overlays with dynamic opacity so your text stays perfectly legible when placed over an image

 ### Demo: